niolabs/docs/docs/service-design-patterns/understanding-signals.md

 ]
 ```

 Understanding how Group By works and when to use it can save a lot of headaches and repetition in n.io services.
 It can also allow you to build very powerful services without many blocks.
-In general, if you have to repeat yourself a lot when desiging with n.io, you're probably doing something wrong.
+In general, if you are frequently repeating the same blocks when designing in n.io, there is probably a more efficient way of performing the task.